 55. Relax at the Tropical Garden in the Atocha Railway Station

 Did you know the train station of Atocha had a tropical garden you can access for free?
 The garden contains more than 7000 plants from Cuba, Brazil, and Africa.
 It is like a little hidden jungle inside the train station.
 It is perfect if you need to kill time before your train leaves or if you want to sit down and enjoy a book.
-You will not even realise you are in a train station.
+You will not even realize you are in Madrid’s train station.

 56. Check out the Almond Trees blossoming at Parque Quinta de Molinos

 Parque Quinta de Molinos is a true hidden gem of Madrid.
 But if you happen to visit it in February or March you should pay it a visit.
 It is popular for its almond trees, which are blossoming during this time.
 A great place for a picnic and to just spend the day there.